 Large Mammal Species.
-Vehicle collisions with large mammals involves vehicle damage, human casualties, and lost economic opportunities.
-Survey data indicate that more large mammals can be found occupying areas closer to T-24 than the East Powerline Road.
+Vehicle collisions with large mammals involve vehicle damage, human casualties, and lost economic opportunities.
+Survey data indicate that more large mammals can be found occupying areas closer to T-24 than T-25.
 Impacts to large mammals can be minimized by choosing the alternative that increases the distance of the project to preferable habitat cover and wildlife movement corridors.
-Other mitigation measures include fencing, warning signs, maintaining vehicular speeds to less than 24 kph (15 mph), using ultrasonic warning whistles on vehicles and restricting access to authorized vehicles only.
+Other operational controls would include fencing, warning signs, maintaining vehicular speeds to less than 15 mph (24 kph), using ultrasonic warning whistles on vehicles and restricting access to authorized vehicles only.

-3.8 Habitat Fragmentation
+4.1.8 Habitat Fragmentation

-Habitat Fragmentation will result from the proposed road construction action and cause some negative impacts no matter which alternative is selected.
+Habitat Fragmentation would result from the proposed road construction action and cause some negative impacts no matter which alternative is selected.
 Infrastructure affects natural systems in both direct and indirect ways.
 The physical presence of roads in the landscape creates new habitat edges, alters hydrological dynamics, and disrupts other ecosystem processes and habitats.
 Road maintenance and traffic contaminate the surrounding environment with a variety of chemical pollutants and noise.
 In addition, infrastructure and traffic impose dispersal barriers to most non-flying terrestrial animals, and vehicle traffic causes the death of millions of individual animals per year.
-The various biotic and abiotic factors operate in a synergetic way across several scales, and cause not only an overall loss and isolation of wildlife habitat, but also splits up the landscape in a literal sense (Seiler 2001).
+The various biotic and abiotic factors operate in a synergetic way across several scales, and cause not only an overall loss and isolation of wildlife habitat, but also split up the landscape in a literal sense (Seiler 2001).